Corbeyran de Cardaillac-Sarlabous: In Scotland

 Sarlebous offered a refuge to the fugitive Lord Semple within the castle, who had declared himself a servant of France and as such not a rebel to Scotland.
 Meanwhile, Castle Semple was besieged by the Earl of Arran.
-Sarlabous told the Scottish Captain Forbes who came for Semple that he doubted Elizabeth I of England would marry Arran.
-This marriage plan had been supported by the Scottish Reformation Parliament.
-He thought she would marry the King of Sweden and Arran would be allowed to marry Lady Catherine, daughter of the Duchess of Suffolk.
+Sarlabous told the Scottish Captain Forbes, who came for Semple, that he doubted Elizabeth I of England would marry Arran.
+The Scottish Reformation Parliament had supported this marriage plan.
+He thought she would marry the King of Sweden, and Arran would be allowed to marry Lady Catherine, daughter of the Duchess of Suffolk.
 Sarlabous laid a bet with Forbes of a horse worth 100 crowns that this rumour was true.
-The diplomat Thomas Randolph thought the story most unlikely, but he decided not to repeat it in Scotland, and got Forbes to promise to hold his tongue.
+The diplomat Thomas Randolph thought the story most unlikely, but he decided not to repeat it in Scotland and got Forbes to promise to hold his tongue.

-Mary, Queen of Scots made Robert Anstruther captain of Dunbar in July 1561.
+Mary, Queen of Scots, made Robert Anstruther captain of Dunbar in July 1561.
 When she arrived in Scotland, she found Sarlabous out of pocket for the expenses of the garrison, and she wrote to Charles IX of France asking for him to be paid.
 Some of the money was still outstanding in 1567.
 He returned to France at the end of September 1561.

 Le Havre

-Already a gentleman of the King's chamber, and a knight of the royal order, Sarlabous was made Governor of the Port of Le Havre.
-There he fought the Huguenots in the French Wars of Religion, who were aided by a force sent by Elizabeth I of England in 1563 commanded by the Earl of Warwick.
+Already a gentleman of the King's chamber and a knight of the royal order, Sarlabous was made Governor of the Port of Le Havre.
+There, he fought the Huguenots in the French Wars of Religion, who were aided by a force sent by Elizabeth I of England in 1563, commanded by the Earl of Warwick.

-After the death of Henry Stewart, Lord Darnley in February 1567, the Scottish spy Ninian Cockburn noted that Sarlabous was receiving more frequent communications from Scottish Catholics.
+After the death of Henry Stewart, Lord Darnley, in February 1567, the Scottish spy Ninian Cockburn noted that Sarlabous was receiving more frequent communications from Scottish Catholics.

-Although some historians have suggested that Sarlabous was directly involved in the assassination of Gaspard de Coligny, Edward Forestié points out he was in Le Havre in August 1572.
+Although some historians have suggested that Sarlabous was directly involved in the assassination of Gaspard de Coligny, Edward Forestié points out that he was in Le Havre in August 1572.
 He remained Governor of Le Havre until 1584.
-He died in 1585, and his heart was buried in the Convent of the Minimes in Tournai, which was founded by an ancestor.
+He died in 1585, and his heart was buried in the Convent of the Minimes in Tournai, which his ancestor had founded.

 Family

-Sarlabous had a son with Elizabeth Anderson, Jean, who was born in 1561 and declared legitimate by the King of France when he was sixteen.
+Sarlabous had a son with Elizabeth Anderson, Jean, who was born in 1561 and declared legitimate by the King of France when he was sixteen years old.
 The biographer Edward Forestié suggested that Elizabeth Anderson was a lady in waiting to Mary of Guise.
 He thought her surname may have been 'Henderson,' and she may have been a connection of the herald William Henderson, Dingwall Pursuivant.
-Equally, Elizabeth could have been a relative of the gunner and carpenter Henry Anderson, both men would have frequently been at the castle.
+Equally, Elizabeth could have been a relative of the gunner and carpenter Henry Anderson, both of whom would have frequently been at the castle.